-Students taking Distance Education courses will complete coursework in a designated virtual learning lab with a face-to-face teacher.
+Students taking distance education courses will complete coursework in a designated virtual learning lab with a face-to-face teacher.
 The digital classroom will be available during the regular school day as well as before and after school.

-Progress monitoring tools -- the virtual environment allows students to track their own daily progress with real--time scoring reports that can be depicted in a variety of ways, including graphs and charts.
-Using the data--collection capabilities of the program, along with baseline data, teachers can receive reports and identify students not meetings expected levels of achievement to provide appropriate interventions: ongoing assessments to inform pacing and differentiate instruction, remediation through supplementary technology, increasing teacher/student/parent communication, ongoing progress monitoring and academic counseling.
-After each assessment (either weekly, monthly, interim or quarterly) the system generates a report.
-Teacher can then disaggregate test data and identify benchmarks with unsatisfactory and satisfactory performance.
-Teachers will identify students' performance within those categories and address the different needs through remediation and enrichment activities.
+Progress monitoring tools - the virtual nature of the program allows students to track their own daily progress and provides access to real-time scoring reports that can be depicted in a variety of ways, including graphs and charts.
+The data collection capabilities of the program, along with baseline data allows teachers to receive reports and identify students not meetings adequate progress so that they can provide appropriate interventions, which include:

+- Ongoing assessments to inform pacing

+- Differentiate instruction

+- Remediation through supplementary technology

+- Increasing teacher/student/parent communication

+- Ongoing progress monitoring

+- Academic counseling

+Data on progress is available after students complete each assessment.
+Teachers are able to disaggregate academic data and identify performance on each benchmark.
+Teachers will also be able to easily identify students' performance within those categories and address the academic needs of each student through remediation and enrichment activities.

-In addition, reports will be generated weekly in order to identify any students having difficulties with the distance education course.
-Any students who are not progressing adequately or who fall behind pace will be identified and contacted by the academic coach in order to determine what can be done to assist and if the implementation of an academic improvement plan is needed.
-Criteria used to trigger identification of pupils who are having difficulty with course assignments or otherwise having difficulty of being successful in the course is as follows:
+Weekly generated reports will identify any students having difficulties within each course.
+Students not making appropriate progress and/or who fall behind pace will be identified and contacted by the academic coach in order identify intervention strategies to be put in place to assist the student.
+The following criteria will be used to identify pupils who are having difficulty with course assignments or are otherwise having difficulty in the course.
+The categories are as follows: